 To Serve:Stir in the lemon juice and zest, parsley and

-season with maldon salt and freshly ground black pepper. sprinkle with a little
+season with maldon salt and freshly ground black pepper.
+Distribute seafood stew into deep bowls, sprinkle with a little

 extra parsley and serve accompanied with bread of your choice.
 Serve.